 These are the covers I see Schnapp lettering on: 8-53, 55-81, 83-90, 92-93, 95-101, 103-108.
 That’s 96 covers.

 Here’s a typical page of lettering from the first issue.
-The style is one that both Ira and Proto-Schnapp used, but Proto-Schnapp’s letters were usually wider than Ira’s, and at first I thought this was his work.
-It could be, but other things make me think it, and almost all the Bob Hope story lettering, is by Ira.
+The style is the one that Ira Schnapp was using regularly by this time, very small and mostly square letters.
+Ira seemed to show up as letterer on most DC humor series, and this was probably an assignment he would have enjoyed, and he was a good choice.
 First, we have a new title featuring a high-profile movie star that DC would want to look consistent.
 Next, we have very long stories in each issue.
-That doesn’t seem like an assignment that would be given to Proto-Schnapp, who I think was an older man about to retire, as his work is mostly gone from the company’s comics by the end of 1950.
-It seems more likely they would have Ira be the regular letterer, and this is around the time I think Ira started working on staff and taking on a lot of Proto-Schnapp’s other workload.
-One possible reason for Ira to letter wider is that I think the artist on most early Hope stories, Owen Fitzgerald, drew in the balloon shapes on his finished art.
+In some places Ira went back to widerletters, and one possible reason ne possible reason is that the artist on most early Hope stories, Owen Fitzgerald, drew in the balloon shapes on his finished art.
 Fitzgerald was an animator living in California, and the usual process for DC artists like that was to send them a script and have them produce finished art, including the balloon shapes drawn around their pencilled-in lettering.
 When the art arrived in New York, the letterer would fill in the balloons, but perhaps Fitzgerald left shapes that were too wide for Ira’s usual letters, causing him to go wider to fill them better.
 After 1950 it’s almost certain that Ira was the only one using this style until years later when some other letterers began to imitate him.

 Here’s a fun page from issue #2 that I bet Ira enjoyed working on.